What exactly is a physician mortgage loan?

 - Down payment assistance for doctors

 Some differentiate between physicians and surgeons.
 But mortgage lenders don’t.
-When they talk about physician mortgage loan programs, they mean ones for doctors generally.
-Some count veterinarians, too.
+When they talk about physician loans, or doctor mortgage loans,, they mean ones for doctors, generally.
+Some count other healthcare professionals, too, including veterinarians, dentists and orthodontists with DMV, DPM, DDS and DMD degrees.

 These loans can deliver some very special privileges to those in the profession, including:

-- No mortgage insurance, even if your down payment is small or zero
+- No private mortgage insurance (PMI), even if your down payment is small or zero

 - Low fees on closing